Meet the Board of Commissioners

 David Moore is the Director of Public Safety for Monroe County, New York.
 This position coordinates and manages a wide variety of services, which includes providing budgetary review, grant coordination, technical assistance, planning guidance, training services and management for all divisions of the department.
 Formerly he served the City of Rochester, New York as the Director of the Office of Public Integrity and he was previously the Chief of Police with the Rochester Police Department from 2006 until 2010.
 He has an extensive career history with more than twenty years with the Colorado Springs (CO) Police Department, as chief of the Fountain (CO) Police Department, and as chief of Laurel (MD) Police Department.
 In March 2000, he received the Purple Heart Award for excellence in tactical operations as a police officer in El Paso County, Colorado.
 Mr. Moore has a Bachelor's degree in Language and Communication and a MLS degree in Language and Communication from Regis University, Denver, Colorado.

-Richard Myers retired as chief of the CALEA Accredited Colorado Springs (CO) Police Department in October 2011, a position he held since January 2007.
+Richard Myers is the Chief of Police of the Newport News (VA) Police Department as of Jannuary 2014.
+He is also the Secretary of the Commission.
+He retired as chief of the CALEA Accredited Colorado Springs (CO) Police Department in October 2011, a position he held since January 2007.
 He had also led departments as chief in Michigan, Illinois, and Wisconsin.
 Commissioner Myers is a graduate of the FBI National Academy, and the FBI Law Enforcement Executive Development Seminar.
 He is a past President of the Wisconsin Chiefs of Police Association, and the Society of Police Futurists International.
 He is an active member in several national and regional law enforcement organizations, and currently is on the Board of Directors for the Police Executive Research Forum.
 Chief Myers holds Bachelor's and Master's degrees from Michigan State University.
+The Newport News Police Department is a CALEA TRI-ARC agency, having law enforcement accreditation since March 1986, communications accreditation since March 2013, and training academy accreditation since March 2012.